dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

  >### Hypothesis Testing

 First, let's try to understand what we mean by "Hypothesis".
 This kind of a general term to refer to a "claim" or a premise.
 We perform tests to check the "Hypothesis" hence the name "hypothesis testing".
-Now, this might seem ambigous because of how general the definition is.
+Now, this might seem ambiguous because of how general the definition is.
 That is an unfortunate consequence of trying to avoid attaching a concept to a specific example.
 Sometimes the concept seems way too abstract.

 **Null hypothesis:** This is denoted as $H_0$.
 This is the accepted value (for now) for a parameter.
-Again, we are ambigous about what we mean by a "parameter".
+Again, we are ambiguous about what we mean by a "parameter".
 Again, the reason is we want it to be general.
 The parameter can be a mean or a proportion or predicted coefficients of the regression model.....

 **Alternative hypothesis:** This is denoted as $H_a$.